Analysis of the Dynamics and Topology Dependencies of Small Perturbations in Electric Transmission Grids: Phase Dynamics Analysis

-To solve for the steady state phases, we choose a DC approximation $\left(\text{i.e}~ B^T \theta<< \frac{\pi}{2}\right)$, which reduces the computational time considerably \cite{overbye} when compared to other more accurate methods such as solving the coupled nonlinear swing equations Eq.(\ref{dynamic}), or solving Eq.(\ref{steady_nonlin}) via a root-finding algorithm.
-The oriented incidence matrix of size $(N,\kappa)$, where $\kappa$ is the number of edges in the grid, is related to the Laplacian matrix $L$, $L=BB^T$, and to the Adjacency matrix $A$ by $L=D-A$; where $D$ is a diagonal matrix with the node-degree values.
-In a DC approximation, this leads to: $P=KBB^T\theta$ or $P=KL\theta$.
-Since we only consider fully connected graphs, $L$ has a zero eigenvalue, which makes the matrix non-invertible.
-Therefore, we solve for $\theta$ by applying the Moore-Penrose pseudoinverse:
+A DC approximation of the angular differences $\left(\text{i.e.}~ B^T \theta<< \frac{\pi}{2}\right)$ considerably reduces the computational time \cite{overbye} when compared to other more accurate methods such as solving the coupled nonlinear swing equations Eq.(\ref{dynamic}) or solving Eq.(\ref{steady_nonlin}) via a root-finding algorithm.
+Since $B$, of size $(N,\kappa)$, is related to $L$, $L=BB^T$ (and $L$ to $A$, $L=D-A$), Eq.(\ref{steady_nonlin}) can be expressed as $P=KBB^T\theta$ or $P=KL\theta$ in a DC approximation.
+For a fully connected graph, $L$ is non-invertible (it possess one zero eigenvalue).
+Therefore, the steady state phases are obtained from the Moore-Penrose pseudoinverse: